tidwall/expr/README.md

 ### Advanced expressions

-Using a custom evaluation extender we can extend the eval function to support arithmetic and comparisons on the `time.Time` type.
-And, we'll also provide some extra user data that exposes extra variables to the evaluator.
+Using a custom evaluation extender we can extend the eval function to support arithmetic and comparisons on custom types, such as `time.Time` that is built into Go.

-Expressions such as:
+We can also provide some extra user data that exposes extra variables to the evaluator.

+Example expressions:

 ```js
 timestamp